hww/varp_oscilloscope/README.md

 # VARP Oscilloscope
-_Documentation for Untiy asset_
+_Documentation for Unity asset_

-## Getting Stated
+## Getting Started

- VARP Oscilloscope are small, easy to use Unity asset, that you can use to record and analyze values modifyed by script, physcis or animation in real time.
-The oscilloscopes have four-channels but can be extended to 8 without additional programing.
+ VARP Oscilloscope is a small, easy to use Unity asset that you can use to record and analyze values modifyed by script, physics or animation in real time.
+The oscilloscopes have 4 channels but can be extended to 8 without additional programming.
 In addition to the list of general features, this section covers the following topics:

-- How to add asset to your project
+- How to add asset to your project.
-- How to add initialize the oscilloscope from your code
+- How to add initialize the oscilloscope from your code.
-- How to push or pull values to the oscilloscope probes
+- How to push or pull values to the oscilloscope probes.
-- How to ajust probe magnitude attenuation factor
+- How to adjust probe magnitude attenuation factor.
-- How to ajust trigger settings and horizontal scale value
+- How to adjust trigger settings and horizontal scale value.

 ## Features

-- Single time base digital real-time oscilloscope
+- Single time base digital real-time oscilloscope.
-- Every frame or every fixed update sample rate<sup>1</sup> and 1024<sup>2</sup> point record lenght for each channel.
+- Every frame or every fixed update sample rate<sup>1</sup> and 1024<sup>2</sup> point record length for each channel.
-- Four<sup>3</sup> independed recording channels.
+- Four<sup>3</sup> independent recording channels.
 - One of channels can be used for trigger acquiring
-- Each buffer is aray of Vector3 values
+- Each buffer is array of Vector3 values.
-- Each channel has it's own color tag.
+- Each channel has its own color tag.
-- Screen 550x550pixels and 11x11 divisions grid<sup>4</sup>.
+- Screen 550x550 pixels and 11x11 divisions grid<sup>4</sup>.
-- Four automated measurements (min,max,peak,average)
+- Four automated measurements (min, max, peak, average).
 - Custom labels OSD.
 - Alternative 'Logic' rendering for integer values as a logic analyzer.
-- Cursors with readout<sup>5</sup>
+- Cursors with readout<sup>5</sup>.
-- Autoset for quick setup<sup>5</sup>
+- Autoset for quick setup<sup>5</sup>.

 <sup>1</sup> _The sampling rate is fully configurable and can be replaced to other time steps._

-<sup>2</sup> _Can be modifyed to another size._
+<sup>2</sup> _Can be modified to another size._

-<sup>3</sup> _Can be modifyed to another channels quantity._
+<sup>3</sup> _Can be modified to another channels quantity._

-<sup>4</sup> _Can be modifyed to another dimentions and ._
+<sup>4</sup> _Can be modified to another dimensions._

 <sup>5</sup> _Not yet implemented._

 ## Additional Features

-- Does not require custom Unity GUI tools and learing it.
+- Does not require custom Unity GUI tools and learning them.
 - Fully configurable with script for different measurements.
 - Human friendly attenuation gain and time per division values.

-## Screenshoot
+## Screenshot

 The asset is in development so the actual screenshot can have differences.